Could Ohio’s New Distracted Driving Law Affect Your Car Accident Case?

 After a car accident occurs, one of the biggest questions drivers will face is sorting out who was at fault.
 Determining liability isn’t always a straightforward process and is dependent upon a variety of factors, such as:

 Ohio is a fault state.
 This means a driver at fault for an accident will be responsible for paying for repairs and damages through insurance liability coverage.
 Usually, the person at fault for the accident – and thereby responsible for paying damages – is determined by negligence.

 Negligence describes a person who has failed to act responsibly or reasonably.
 When irresponsible or unreasonable actions lead to an accident that causes injuries or property damages, that person is said to have acted negligently.

 Ohio is also a comparative negligence state.
-This means that a person’s ability to recover damages can be reduced by his or her own negligence.
-So if s/he’s 10 percent liable and suffered $10,000 in damages, s/he’d recover $9,000 in damages.
+This means that a person’s ability to recover damages can be reduced by their own negligence.
+For example, if a victim is 10% liable and suffered $10,000 in damages, they would recover $9,000 in damages.

 However, there are some exceptions to this rule.
-If the rear end collision was a result of the other motorist’s negligent actions, such as performing an illegal lane change, for example, then the motorist who was rear-ended may be responsible.
+If the rear-end collision was a result of the other motorist’s negligent actions, such as performing an illegal lane change, for example, then the motorist who was rear-ended may be responsible.

 Right-of-way rules are also important for left turns – the driver planning to turn left must yield the right of way to any vehicle approaching from the opposite direction, according to Ohio Code 4511.42.

 If you’ve been injured in a car accident caused by another driver, you may be concerned about recovering compensation for lost wages, medical bills, and expenses related to property damage.
 At Kisling, Nestico & Redick, our attorneys are experienced in investigating accident cases and negotiating the compensation clients are entitled to from the insurance company.
 Our team guides clients through the personal injury claim process and advocates for their best interests.